 Finally, a large study found that runners were more likely to be able to control their weight and were more likely to be fit and trim compared to walkers during the six-year study.

 Which Should I Do: Walk or Run?

-In the end, it all depends on you as to which activity is best for you.
-If you’re someone who likes to socialize, doesn’t like pressure, is okay with gradual improvement, and likes to take time to smell the flowers, you might benefit more from using walking to exercise.
+In the end, whether you are a walker or a runner all depends on you.
+If you’re someone who likes to socialize, doesn’t like pressure, is okay with gradual improvement, and likes to take time to smell the flowers, you might benefit more from walking.

-But if you want to see dramatic results more quickly, if you like to push yourself, if you want to be alone for a little while, if you want a high, running is going to be the better choice for you.
+But if you want to see dramatic results more quickly, if you like to push yourself, if you want to be alone for a little while, if you want a high, running is going to be the better choice.

 Just think about it this way.
 We all know Aesop’s fable about the tortoise and the hare.
 Would you rather be the tortoise, or would you rather be the hare?
 If you’d prefer the former, then walking is your best bet.
 If the latter, then it’s time to get running!